 My road trip to love.

-Living 25 years of my life as a closeted gay man, I was pretty good at putting up walls, mastering human behavior, and blaming everything outside of myself for my unhappiness.
+Living 25 years as a closeted gay man, I became pretty good at putting up walls, mastering human behavior, and blaming everything outside of myself for my unhappiness.
+I’ve come to learn that my inner struggle is common among gay men.
+It’s not possible for a gay man to be socialized in a culture where heteronormativity is dominant and avoid feeling the sting of homophobia.

-What got me to where I am today is my journey of healing and personal recovery.
-For more than a decade, I've worked to transform my past pain and heal from conscious and unconscious limiting beliefs.
-Beliefs that tried to convince me that I wasn't good enough, smart enough, or attractive enough.
+What got me where I am today is my journey of personal recovery.
+After nearly 15 years of anesthetizing my pain with drugs and alcohol, I’ve spent more than a decade in sobriety working to transform my past pain and heal from limiting beliefs, both conscious and unconscious, that tried to convince me I wasn’t good enough, smart enough, or attractive enough.

-After nearly 15 years of anesthetizing my pain with drugs and alcohol and eight years of sobriety, what I share with others from my experience is that what people do at bars and what they do at church are ultimately the same: the pursuit of a connection with something beyond the realm of this world.
-It’s just that one source is sustainable, and one isn’t.
+What I share with others from my experience is that whether we’re at a bar or a church, we’re ultimately seeking the same thing: a connection with something beyond the realm of this world.
+It’s just that one source is sustainable, and the other isn’t.

 My mission at A Road Trip to Love is: